JetBrains/kotlin-web-site/pages/docs/reference/extensions.md

 # Extensions

-Kotlin, similar to C#, provides the ability to extend a class with new functionality without having to inherit from the class or use design patterns such as Decorator.
+Kotlin provides the ability to extend a class with new functionality without having to inherit from the class or use design patterns such as Decorator.
 This is done via special declarations called _extensions_.
-For example, you can write new methods for a class from a third-party library that you can't modify.
+For example, you can write new functions for a class from a third-party library that you can't modify.
-Such methods are available for calling in the usual way as if they were defined in the original class.
+Such functions are available for calling in the usual way as if they were methods of the original class.
 This mechanism is called _extension functions_.
 There are also _extension properties_ that let you define new properties for existing classes.